 ANOVA can be used to either prove or disprove if the available medical treatments were effective or not.

-- To compare mileage of different vehicles and same vehicles but different fuel types
+- To compare the mileage of different vehicles and the same vehicles but different fuel types

 - To evaluate catalysts on Chemical reaction rates